WHYAMERICASUCKS.COM

 AP reported that the Senate confirmed Lutnick 51-45 in February 2025.
 AP later reported that he publicly defended Trump's tariffs even while acknowledging they would create distortions and raise prices for some foreign goods.
 Another AP report described him telling Americans the administration would not fully own the economy until later in 2025 while tariff anxiety was already building.

-That matters because tariffs do not hit as abstract philosophy.
+Tariffs do not hit as abstract philosophy.
 They move prices, supply chains, investor expectations, and corporate planning.
 A Commerce secretary with deep market history becomes especially hard to separate from the turbulence he is helping create.

 The Intel stake story made the state-capital crossover even clearer